 The ending–though I thought meaningful to some extent with the forgiveness and how everyone was able to move on, I felt a fakeness toward it.
-It was only a cover-up for the times each one hurt each other–one way or another.
+It was only a cover-up for the times each one hurt the others–one way or another.
 Yes, they were trying hard to move on, but it felt too fake to me.
 Also, the whole thing with Harvey meeting with his fate was priceless, to say the least.
 YET it wasn’t fully satisfying.
 I guess it’s because I’m more used to straight away mystery than everything is thrown into the same package that I didn’t enjoy it as much.
-But I must give the author credit for the great writing style and some interesting thoughts put forth with the idea of Heaven.
+But I must give the author credit for some interesting thoughts put forth with the idea of Heaven.